 No exact estimates of the size of the movement exist.
-It is safe to say that Falun Gong has attracted followers from all age groups across the social spectrum, although the elderly and members from marginalized groups are strongly represented.
-To the dismay of the government, they include a number of ranking representatives of the party organization, army, security apparatus and police.
+It is safe to say that Falun Gong attracted followers from all age groups across the social spectrum, although the elderly and members from marginalized groups were strongly represented.
+To the dismay of the government, they included a number of ranking representatives of the party organization, army, security apparatus and police.

 An interesting aspect of the Falun Gong is their use of modern communication media for spreading its message.
 The demonstration mentioned above was organized using mobile telephones and e-mail messages.
 The doctrine is spread through numerous Internet sites.
 Given this use of modern media, which the authorities are unable to monitor, as well as the popularity of the movement even within government circles, the CCP-leadership perceives the Falun Gong as a threat.
 Moreover, to quote Barend ter Haar, the CCP interprets the movement as a "socio-religious movement in a century-old tradition of religiously inspired rebellions, which the communist regime has always depicted as (potentially) revolutionary on the one hand, but also as a threat now that the true messianic teachings of communism..." have been realized.